Dartemiss/DragonEngine/README.md

 - For showing the console click on the menu bar on `Debug` and then on `Console`.

-- For showing information about variables of the window, framerate, hardware, information about all the textures loaded or OpenGL and Input options click on the menu bar `View` and then on Window.
+- For showing information about variables of the window, hardware and Input options click on the menu bar `View` and then on Window.

-- For showing the camera position, change the vertical fov and enable and disable the boundig box drawing click on the menu bar on `View` and then on `Camera`.
+- For showing the camera position, change the vertical fov and enable and disable the boundig box drawing or show quadtree,aabbTree,Skybox,grid or frustum click on the menu bar on `View` and then on `Camera`.

 - For showing model information and more accurate texture information of the current loaded textures, click on the menu bar on `View` and then on `Properties`.

 ## Work Division
-### Enrique González
+### Enrique González Sequeira
 - Original version of the model viewer.
-- Framerate.
+- Framerate,timers, game and real time management.
 - Frustum culling.
 - Scene Management.
 - Quadtree and aabbtree.
 - Profiling.
 - Mouse picking.
+- Guizmos
 - Aabbtree for dynamic objects and Quadtree for static objects.
 - Prepare scene.
+- Play, stop, pause game
+- Skybox
+- Debug Draw
+- Shapes
+- UI

 ### Jordi Romagosa
 - Shaders and Lighting.